 According to VCA Animal Hospitals, more than 80% of pets older than three years of age have active dental disease.
 “Dental disease is probably one of the most common things I diagnose and comment on in routine wellness exams,” says Jonathan Block, DVM, owner of West Delray Veterinary clinic in Delray Beach, Florida.
 “Almost every single dog has some dental tartar.”
 And where there’s tartar, there can be gingivitis, and periodontal disease, which can in turn lead to a range of other health issues.

-When it comes to caring for dogs’ teeth, though, there’s a persistent assumption that can steer people, and dogs, wrong: the assumption that feeding a dog kibble will help keep their teeth clean.
+When it comes to caring for dogs’ teeth, though, there’s a persistent assumption that can steer people, and dogs, wrong: the assumption that feeding a dog any kind of kibble will help keep their teeth clean.
 This oft-repeated notion seems to rest on the principle that as the dog crunches down, the pieces of kibble will scrape the teeth clean.

 It’s true that some specially formulated prescription dental diets and treats may help keep the teeth clean.
 Such products have been proven effective through scientific studies and are certified by the Veterinary Oral Health Council.
 Only seven dental diets have been certified by the VOHC since 1998.

 “It’s folklore,” Dr. Block says.
-“There is no evidence-based research that supports the claim that eating kibble helps prevent dental disease.
+“There is no evidence-based research that supports the claim that eating typical kibble helps prevent dental disease.
 Wild carnivores chew on bones, tendons, ligaments and cartilage that help strip the teeth of debris.
 Intuitively, it seems to make sense that the abrasive nature of kibble may provide a similar dental benefit, but this is unproven.”

 Regular kibble dog food, although crunchy, sticks to a dog’s teeth like any other food does.
 Saying regular kibble food cleans canine teeth is like saying Cheerios can clean human teeth.
 The myth, and the math, don’t add up: remember, 80% of dogs have oral disease by age three.
-Since most dogs eat commercial dry food, it’s hard to see anything but a reverse correlation between kibble and dental health.
+Since most dogs eat commercial dry food, it’s hard to see a positive correlation between kibble and dental health.

 Let’s break it down.